-The first proposed fund would respond to the main gap in available finance which would emerge when the current North East Fund ceased investing in December 2024.
+One fund would respond to the main gap in available finance which would emerge when the current North East Fund ceased investing in December 2024.
 This fund would be in the region of £90m in size, made up from £60m of Combined Authority investment (borrowing and grant) and £30m of legacy funding to be recycled from previous regional funds).
-This fund will meet ongoing gaps in investment available for regional businesses.

-The second proposed fund would target risk tolerant and patient investment at relatively high-risk, high-growth potential early-stage ventures, starting up because of commercialisation of research and innovation activity in our universities, NHS and Catapults.
+Another fund would target risk tolerant and patient investment at relatively high-risk, high-growth potential early-stage ventures, starting up because of commercialisation of research and innovation activity in our universities, NHS and Catapults.
 This fund would be in the region of £28m, made up from £10m of North East CA investment and co-investment from regional universities.
 This fund would provide early-stage funding to turn innovative research and novel technologies into scaling businesses based in the region.
+The North East Fund Limited, would operate the funds and undertake the role of 'implementing body' including the procurement and management of fund managers.